Bill Gold: Early life

-Bill Gold was born on January 3, 1921, in Brooklyn, New York City, New York, the son of Rose (Sachs) and Paul Gold.
+William Gold was born on January 3, 1921, in Brooklyn, the son of Rose (née Sachs) and Paul Gold.
 After graduating from Samuel J. Tilden High School, he won a scholarship and studied illustration and design at Pratt Institute in New York.
+In 1941, he married Pearl Damses.
+They had two children and later divorced.

 Early career

 Gold began his professional design career in 1941, in the advertising department of Warner Bros.
 His first poster was for the James Cagney musical feature film Yankee Doodle Dandy in 1942, followed soon after by the poster for Casablanca.
 He was then drafted into the US Army where he was involved in the production of training films.
 Following his discharge in 1946, he resumed his career designing posters for Warner Bros. where he became head of poster design in 1947.

-In 1959 his brother Charlie joined him in the business, and they formed BG Charles to do the film trailers.
+In 1959, his brother Charlie joined him in the business, and they formed BG Charles to do the film trailers.
 Charlie operated BG Charles in Los Angeles, while Bill operated in New York City.
 In 1987, Charlie left the business and retired to Vermont.
 Charlie Gold died at age 75 on December 25, 2003.

 Bill Gold Advertising

 In 1962, following the dissolution of the Warner Bros.
 New York advertising unit, Gold created Bill Gold Advertising in New York City.
-In 1997 Bill moved the company to Stamford, Connecticut, and continued his business, producing posters for every film Clint Eastwood produced, directed, and/or acted in, among others.
-In 1994 Bill was awarded a Lifetime Achievement Award from The Hollywood Reporter.
+In 1997, Bill moved the company to Stamford, Connecticut, and continued his business, producing posters for every film Clint Eastwood produced, directed, and/or acted in, among others.
+In 1994, Bill was awarded a Lifetime Achievement Award from The Hollywood Reporter.
 Richard Benjamin was the MC for the ceremony at the Directors Guild, and Clint Eastwood presented the award to Bill Gold on behalf of The Hollywood Reporter.

 Bill Gold was a member of the Society of Illustrators, the Art Directors Club and the Academy of Motion Picture Arts and Sciences.

 Later life

-In his later years, Bill Gold resided in Greenwich, Connecticut.
-He retired in 2003.
+In his later years, Gold resided in Old Greenwich, Connecticut.
+He married Susan Cornfield in 1989.
+He retired from his advertising business in 2003, but designed one last poster in 2011, for Eastwood's film J. Edgar.
 A limited-edition, oversized one-volume retrospective was published in January 2011 in coordination with his 90th birthday.
-The same year, Gold came out of retirement when he agreed to create posters for Clint Eastwood's film, J. Edgar.
-Gold died on 20 May 2018, aged 97, at Greenwich Hospital from complications of Alzheimer's disease.
+He died from complications of Alzheimer's disease at Greenwich Hospital on May 20, 2018, at the age of 97.